Meta Layoffs

 Public

-Meta is a leading technology company that connects billions of people through its family of social media platforms including Facebook, Instagram, WhatsApp, and Threads.
-The company is actively investing in artificial intelligence and metaverse technologies through its Reality Labs division, positioning itself at the forefront of next-generation computing platforms.
+Meta is a leading technology company that builds social networking platforms including Facebook, Instagram, and WhatsApp, connecting billions of users worldwide.
+The company is also investing heavily in virtual and augmented reality technologies through its Reality Labs division, developing the metaverse and AI capabilities.

 Impact Statistics